 - analyze software requirements;

 - design software architecture;

 - use patterns of object-oriented design;

 - perform refactoring of program code;

 - develop and debug software;

 - use the necessary tools and integrated environments to solve problems

 experience:

-- software development; - work with computer tools and integrated environments.
+- software development; - with information computer technologies.

 2. Prerequisites and post-requisites of the course (the place of the course in the scheme of studies in accordance with curriculum)